Schedule 1 Narcotics List

 • White Horse

-People who misuse this substance may do so by injecting, smoking it, or snorting it through their nose.4 Snorting this substance can cause damage to mucosal tissues in the nose.
+People who misuse this substance tend to inject, smoke, or snort it through their nose.4 Snorting this substance can cause damage to mucosal tissues in the nose.
 Perforations to the nasal septum can also occur when a person snorts heroin.3

-Scarring can occur in the veins of people who inject heroin.
-Infections in soft tissue, heart valves, and blood vessels can also occur because of heroin injection.3 Abscesses, or swelling of body tissue, filled with pus can develop.
+People who inject heroin often experience scarring in the veins.
+Others experience infections in soft tissue, heart valves, and blood vessels.3 Abscesses, or swelling of body tissue filled with pus can develop.

-People can contract certain infections when they inject this substance with needles that are shared with others.3 Needle-sharing can lead to the spread of HIV, hepatitis, and other blood-borne illnesses.
-The likelihood of bacterial infection adds another layer of risk to ingesting heroin via injection.
+In addition, those who inject can contract certain infections when they share used needles.3 Needle-sharing leads to the spread of HIV, hepatitis, and other blood-borne illnesses.
+The likelihood of bacterial infection adds another layer of risk to heroin injections.

 Heroin may appear as a brown or white powder.
-Others may consume a type of heroin known as “black tar heroin,” which is a sticky black version of this Schedule 1 narcotic.
+Others may consume a type of heroin known as black tar heroin,” which is a sticky dark-colored version of this Schedule 1 narcotic.

-Opioid overdose is one of the most serious health risks when using heroin.3 Using more heroin than a person can safely process can depress breathing and heart function.
-Without emergency medical intervention, overdose can lead to death.
+Opioid overdose is one of the most serious health risks when using heroin.3 Using more heroin than you can safely process depresses breathing and heart function.
+Without emergency medical intervention, overdose often leads to death.

-Access to naloxone, an overdose antidote prescribed under brand names Narcan and Kloxxado, can increase a person’s chances of surviving an overdose.3 Family members or first responders who know how to administer these life-saving medications can help a person experiencing an opioid overdose.
-Naloxone can counter the effects of opioid overdose and prevent this medical emergency from becoming life-threatening.3
+Access to naloxone, an overdose antidote prescribed under brand names such as Narcan and Kloxxado, can increase the chances of surviving an overdose.3 Family members or first responders who know how to administer these life-saving medications can help those experiencing opioid overdoses.
+Once administered, naloxone counters the effects of opioid overdose and prevent this emergency from becoming life-threatening.3

 Fentanyl Analogs